Ronald Cavaye

-Ronald Cavaye (born August 1951) is a British pianist, born in England and a resident of the United Kingdom.
-He is a classical pianist and writer.
+Ronald Cavaye (born August 1951) is a British pianist.

 Life

 Ronald Cavaye was born in Aldershot, Hampshire, England, where he attended Heron Wood School.
-He began to play the piano at the age of 11 and entered the music department of Winchester School of Art at the age of 16.
+He began to play the piano at the age of 11 and entered the music department of Winchester School of Art at age 16.
 He studied there for 2 years with the Canadian-born pianist, Carlina Carr.
-In 1969 he began studying at the Royal College of Music in London where his teachers were Malcolm Binns and Oliver Davies.
+In 1969, he began studying at the Royal College of Music in London where his teachers were Malcolm Binns and Oliver Davies.
 In 1973 he gained a DAAD scholarship to study at the Staatliche Hochschule für Musik und Theater Hannover where his teacher was Hans Leygraf.
 A further scholarship from the British Council enabled him to continue his studies at the Franz Liszt Academy of Music in Budapest where he studied with Pál Kadosa and György Kurtág.
 Marrying the Hungarian pianist, Valeria Szervánszky, Cavaye then went to teach in Japan where he was appointed professor of piano at Musashino Academy of Music in 1979.

 Now living in London, Ronald Cavaye returns regularly to Japan for concerts, teaching and to work as a translator/narrator for the kabuki and bunraku theatres.

 Performances

 Cavaye specialised mainly in music of the 20th century but now concentrates on the piano duo repertoire, principally with Valeria Szervánszky.
 Szervánszky and Cavaye have performed in Europe and the Far East, China and the USA.
 They have recorded the Mozart Concertos for 2 and 3 pianos, Stravinsky's arrangement of The Rite of Spring for piano duet as well as works by Ravel and Debussy.
 They also made the first complete CD recording of the first four volumes (solos, duets and two pianos) of György Kurtág's Játékok – "Games".
 In 1996 Ronald Cavaye also gave the Japanese première Kurtág's …quasi una fantasia… Op.27 No.1 with the New Japan Philharmonic Orchestra, conducted by Michiyoshi Inoue.
 Ronald Cavaye is a Steinway Artist.